chiefley/blog-client/src/Project Info/General Notes.md

 - Chats and resource under the XBlog project in Claude.ai
 - Chats usually are loaded with src folder from Git repository.
 - All client development is done by Claude.
 - All except trivial updates, I request the full updated file in artfact form.
+Or Claude Code editing the file directly.

 ## Accomplished so far
 - Set up Visual Studio development environment.